What’s the Difference Between a Car’s Registration and Title?

 How Do I Get a Car Title?

 There are a few different ways you can get your car title, depending on your situation.
 If you purchase a car outright, the dealer will send the title to the DMV for processing, and then a copy will be sent to you once the title has been finalized.
 If you’re leasing a car, your name won’t be on the title until the loan has been fully paid.
 However, you can still get a copy of the title from your lienholder to register the car.

 If you’ve lost or damaged your car title, you can request a duplicate one through the DMV.
-You’ll typically need to fill out a form and pay a fee, and in some states, you’ll need to have the form notarized.
-It’s very important to have a valid title for your car, as it’s required for the registration.
+You’ll typically need to fill out a form and pay a fee; in some states, you’ll need to have the form notarized.
+It’s very important to have a valid title for your car, as it’s required for registration.
 Since your registration needs to be renewed every year or two years, you should always keep your title current.

 What Are the Different Title Types?

 There’s another classification for titles called a clear title.
 This indicates that the car only has one undisputed owner.
-Those who are leasing a car would not typically be considered to have a clear title, since both the lienholder and the lessee are involved with the car.
+Those who are leasing a car would not typically be considered to have a clear title since both the lienholder and the lessee are involved with the car.

 What Happens If I Don’t Register My Car?

 The laws for car registration vary depending on the state you live in.
 Not only will you need to register your car when you first get it, but you’ll also need to re-register it every two years.
-If you’re caught with an expired registration, you typically will be subject to a fine.
+If caught with an expired registration, you will typically be subject to a fine.
 However, if you are caught driving a car with no registration at all, the punishment could be more severe.
 You should always register your car as soon as possible after purchase to ensure that you aren’t subject to fines and fees.